 Traditional florals have come out of the cold; given an update by appearing on soft velvets.
 Classic prints can now be combined with the benefits of modern materials, making them ideal for velvet curtains or blinds.
 By combing velvet with a shocking pink lining or a sharp yellow linen trim, when pulled back or seen from outside, they can add a contemporary verve.
 Use them with strong paint colours such as this teal blue to bring out the best in both.

 Dining in style

-Once unthinkable, the chicest dining chairs are now wearing velvet.
-But now hardwearing blends mean velvet it useable in every scenario.
+Once unthinkable, the chicest dining chairs are now wearing velvet, as hardwearing blends mean velvet it useable in every scenario.
 This design from our Cosmos collection looks even more sumptuous with flickering candlelight especially in this elegant scheme.
 For a kitchen banquette, which goes from day to night, use plain velvet in a rich jewel tone with a scattering of mismatched cushions.
 Comfort, fun and practicality combined.

 Off the wall

 Velvet interiors lend themselves to the unexpected.
 Give a plain dressing screen a tactile twist or for the truly bold, a full velvet wall.
 Try using velvet fabrics stretched over wooden frames to create panels.
 These will allow an alternation of plain and pattern in the same design family and are easier to implement than putting directly onto the wall.
 Not only does this add visual warmth, it can help reduce noise and adding a comforting hush.